jeffyfung/maze-runner/README.md

  where the game can be started.

-There is an option to start non-interactive gameplay by passing `-s KEYSEQUENCES` as command line arguments, which will call Engine.interactWithInputString().
+There is an option to start non-interactive gameplay by passing `-s KEYSEQUENCES` as command line arguments, in which KEYSEQUENCES is a sequence of keys pressed if the game is being played interactively.
+Running this calls Engine.interactWithInputString().
 This option is only for debugging maze generation and does not contain the full functionality of the game.

 ## Maze generation
 Each maze is generated pseudo-randomly and based on a user-defined seed.
 Every